(This post offers calculation of Gratuity in two different methods and also discusses tax liability on Gratuity received)

 c) Gratuity calculated as per formula 1 (under gratuity act).

-2. Tax rules for the employees not covered the Act,
+2. Tax rules for the employees who have not covered the Act,

 The least of the following is exempted from tax: